bitsteller/witica/doc/server.md

-# witica.py command line tool
+# Witica command line interface (Publisher)

-The witica server script is called from the console.
-For each command you need to make sure that you are executing witica while being in the folder of the source (or specify a source file with the -s option) that you want to use.
+The *Witica Publisher* script is called from the console.
+For each command you need to make sure that you are executing *Witica* while being in the folder of the source (or specify a source file with the -s option) that you want to use.
 The script can do different actions that are selected by specifing a sub command.
 The general syntax for calling witica on the console is

 	witica <subcommand> <paramters>